Crimeloser/GamingChair/README.md

 ## Chrome (unsupported)
 Enable overrides and override the js file that is loaded with the js file found in this repo.

+# bUt WhY pUbLiC
+I feel like quitting the game ```soon tm``` but also want to see what Krunker will do to prevent cheating.
+Making this public just speeds up the anti cheat updates and also makes it more targetted towards this gamer chair.